European shares fall back as drop in Erste knocks bank stocks

 "The Chinese export figures looked a bit disappointing, and the World Bank's cut to its forecasts is another reason to be a bit bearish on the markets," said Berkeley Futures' associate director Richard Griffiths.

-The pan-European STOXX 600 and FTSEurofirst 300 indexes both fell 0.5 percent, after rising for the last two days.
+The pan-European STOXX 600 and FTSEurofirst 300 indexes both fell 0.5 percent, after having risen for the last two days.

-Erste fell 3.4 percent, after insurance company Uniqa said late on Tuesday it would sell around 17.4 million Erste shares.
+Erste fell 3.7 percent, after insurance company Uniqa said late on Tuesday that it would sell around 17.4 million Erste shares.

-The shares of payment systems company Ingenico also fell 4.6 percent, hit by a slump in rival VeriFone after VeriFone posted lower-than-expected earnings.
+The shares of payment systems company Ingenico also fell 4.3 percent, impacted by a slump in its rival VeriFone after VeriFone posted lower-than-expected earnings.

-Shares in German pharmaceuticals company Stada Arzneimittel dropped 3.4 percent after it denied a recent media report that it had held talks with CVC Capital Partners over a potential buyout.
+Shares in German pharmaceuticals company Stada Arzneimittel dropped 4.1 percent after it said that it had not held talks with CVC Capital Partners over a potential buyout.

-Among the top risers, German payments company Wirecard jumped 5 percent with traders citing reports that a Chinese company was interested in acquiring a full or partial stake.

-Britain's FTSE 100 was the top performing European market, up 0.1 percent on the back of a rally in mining stocks including Anglo American and Glencore.

 Today's European research round-up